 The Oregon State Beekeepers Association Swarm Call List is organized by location in alphabetical order.
-To find a person to collect your bee swarm, scroll down to the location you are looking for, or use your browser’s find feature to search for a location.
+To find a person to collect your bee swarm, scroll down to the location of interest, or use your browser’s find feature to search for a location.

-If you cannot find anyone in your area, please contact the webkeeper and she’ll put you in touch with someone who can help you.
+If you cannot find anyone in your area, please contact the webkeeper and she’ll do what she can to put you in touch with someone who can help you.

 About honey bee swarms

 A swarm is a cluster of bees that are out in the open hanging on a branch or on another object.
 A swarm of bees is generally very docile and not a threat.
 That said, you should not throw rocks or sticks at the swarm.

 In general, beekeepers do not charge for residential swarm retrieval.
 However, if a swarm collection is particularly complicated or multiple trips are required, a beekeeper may ask for a small compensation.
 Please ask your swarm collector ahead of time about their policies.

 Be prepared to provide the following information:

 - Are the insects definitely honey bees?
 This is very important.
 If you’re not sure and you have a cell phone with a camera, try to take a photo of the swarm, or be able to describe the swarm and the insects in detail for the beekeeper.